-If your surname by Scottish descent is Wood or any of its variations;
+If your surname by Scottish descent is Wood or any of its direct variations;

-if you are the partner or a descendant of someone of the Name;
+if you are the partner or a near descendant of someone of the Name;

 if you support our Aims listed below,

 You are welcome to be a member of this Society.

 Representing an ancient clan/family whose continuing line of Aberdeenshire, Angus and Fifer chiefs dates back at least to the early 15th. century and probably much earlier, the Society exists to promote the spirit of clan fellowship, Scottish traditions and friendly relations with other clan and family societies.